ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    obsoletes {{?RFC9093}}.
 For further details, see the revision statements of the YANG module in {{yang-code}} or the summary in
    {{changes-bis}}.

-## Requirements Language

-   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{!RFC2119}}.

 ## Terminology and Notations